benbrastmckie/VSCodium/README.md

 ## Configuration

 > **NOTE:** If you prefer to use Git to clone a fork of this repository, see the [Git](#Git) section below.
-> In addition to streamlining the process, this method will allow you to easily backup your configuration as you make changes, tracking its history.
+> In addition to streamlining the process, using Git will allow you to easily backup your configuration as you make changes, tracking its complete history.
-> Alternatively, the following method is very easy, though does not backup your configuration, though this can be added later.
+> Alternatively, the following method is very easy, but does not backup your configuration (this can be added later).

 Open VSCode and hit `ctrl + shift + p`, typing 'Preferences: Open User Settings (JSON)'.
 This will open the `settings.json` file where you can declare your configuration.